Helix Platform Consent

 Helix was founded to empower every person to improve their life through their DNA.

-To that end, Helix provides the Helix Platform, which features a number of DNA Products that can give you insights about yourself.
+To that end, Helix provides the Helix Platform, which features a number of DNA Products made by Helix or by DNA Product Partners that can give you insights about yourself.
 Some of them also offer you services based on those insights.
-From time to time, Helix may also provide Helix Insights separate from DNA Products.
+From time to time, Helix may also provide Helix Insights through DNA Products.
+Helix also supports Research Programs offered by Research Partners.

 Using the Helix Platform